 Chronic back pain can be caused by many underlying neurological complications and may not respond well to standard treatments or over-the-counter medication.
-Our medical team addresses pain at the source with state-of-the-art interventional methods, such as epidural steroid injections and spinal cord stimulation, to effectively manage patients' symptoms.
+Our medical team addresses pain at the source with state-of-the-art interventional methods, such as epidural steroid injections, to effectively manage patients' symptoms.

 Botox® injections are an effective and minimally invasive treatment for conditions such as chronic migraines and cervical dystonia.
 By blocking nerve signals that cause muscles to contract, Botox® forces targeted muscles to relax.
 When treating chronic migraines, injections administered by a specialist can reduce the frequency and intensity of headaches.